potestiolab/canvas/README.md

 24 25 26 27 28 29 30 31 32 33
 ```

-Therefore:

-* The number of columns of this file is equals to the number of domains.

-* Each number corresponds to the atomistic number (atnum) of the atom in all-atom representation.

-* Each row contains all the atoms that belong to a certain domain, each one separated by spaces.

 There is no automatic procedure to obtain automatically this file.
-Thus, you must write your
-own txt file.
+Thus, you must write your own txt file.
 The following script could be useful to construct the file _dom.txt_ for N domains:

 ```bash
 #!/bin/bash